Skip to main content

 Sweet Potato

-Traditional staple crop alongside taro and breadfruit.
-Boiled, roasted, or baked.
-Naturally sweet and nutritious.
-Part of the "Go Local!" campaign promoting traditional foods.
+A staple crop that sits alongside taro and breadfruit, eaten boiled, roasted, or baked.
+It is sweet on its own and good for you, and it features in the "Go Local!" campaign promoting traditional foods.

 Kosraean Tangerines